- What You'll Learn

 By the end of this lesson, you'll be able to:

-- Understand the importance of aesthetics in survey design.
+- Understand why aesthetics matter in survey design.

-- Increase completion rates for your survey with the help of aesthetically created surveys.
+- Increase completion rates for your survey with an aesthetically created design.

-Aesthetics plays a crucial role in forms and surveys as it can significantly impact the user's experience and, ultimately, the quality of the data collected.
+Aesthetics shape the user's experience and, in turn, the quality of the data you collect.
 A well-designed form or survey is more likely to engage users, reduce errors, and increase completion rates.

-Aesthetics can influence user behavior, with a visually appealing design encouraging users to stay on track and provide accurate responses.
-Conversely, a poorly designed form or survey can lead to frustration, abandonment, and poor data quality.
-By prioritizing aesthetics, you can create a user-friendly and intuitive experience that builds trust.
+A visually appealing design encourages users to stay on track and answer accurately.
+A poorly designed form or survey does the opposite: people get frustrated, abandon it, and the data suffers.
+When you prioritize aesthetics, you create a user-friendly, intuitive experience that builds trust.

-Consider that you are designing a restaurant feedback survey for an upscale fine dining restaurant.
-Do you think using vibrant and fancy colors for this survey will be helpful?
-I don’t think so.
-In this case, the restaurant feedback survey will need a clean, minimalist, and professional design, catering to the needs of affluent customers taking the feedback survey.
+Say you are designing a restaurant feedback survey for an upscale fine dining restaurant.
+Would bright, fancy colors help here?
+Probably not.
+In this case, the restaurant feedback survey needs a clean, minimalist, and professional design that fits the affluent customers filling it out.

 Here is another example.
-You are now running a feedback survey for a casual eatery that is affordable, fun & lively.
-Do you think minimalist design will cater to celebration events?
-Think again.
-A feedback survey for a fun & lively casual eatery will need vibrant colors and dynamic elements.
+Now you are running a feedback survey for a casual eatery that is affordable, fun, and lively.
+Would a minimalist design suit a place built around celebrations?
+Not really.
+A feedback survey for a fun, lively casual eatery needs vibrant colors and dynamic elements.

 BlockSurvey offers 3 different survey-taking views.